Administration

 State Court Administrator

-Corey R. Steel was appointed State Court Administrator on May 2, 2014, to oversee the administrative operations of the statewide court system.
-The State Court Administrator plans for statewide Judicial Branch needs, develops and promotes statewide administrative practices and procedures, oversees the operation of trial court programs and strategic initiatives, and serves as a liaison with other branches of government.
+Corey R. Steel was appointed State Court Administrator on May 2, 2014, to oversee the administrative operations of the statewide Judicial Branch.
+The State Court Administrator plans for statewide Judicial Branch needs, budget preparation, develops and promotes statewide administrative practices and procedures, oversees the operation of trial court programs, probation based programs and services, strategic initiatives, and serves as a liaison to other branches of government.

 The Administrative Office of the Courts and Probation